ChrisHodges/LightweightExcelReader/README.md

 LightweightExcelReader is right for you if:

 * You only want to read Excel data - you don't want to create or edit a spreadsheet.
 * You only need to read .xlsx format files (Excel 2007 and later).
+If you need to read old style .xls files,
-* You don't want to convert a spreadsheet into an array of objects.
+* You don't want to map spreadsheet data into a collection of objects.

+If you want to map a spreadsheet to a collection of objects, use [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader)

+If you want to create or edit Excel spreadsheets, we recommend [ClosedXml](https://github.com/ClosedXML/ClosedXML).

+If you need to read old-style .xls files, try [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader)

 ### Support